emcangi/bluejay/README.md

 bluejay has thus far been implemented for Mars and Venus and carries the following characteristics:
 - 66 neutral and ion species
-- Fully coupled neutral and ion chemistry with no† required fixed background species
+- Fully coupled neutral and ion chemistry with no<sup>†</sup> required fixed background species
   - 600+ chemistry reactions
   - Deuterium isotope chemistry for studying the D/H ratio
   - Option to hold any species density constant